wkenjii/Llama-PEFT-QLoRA/README.md

 > 🟢 *The fine-tuned model produces shorter, more direct, and instruction-focused responses compared to the base model.*

 ---

+---

+## 🔮 Future Work

+This project focused on **Supervised Fine-Tuning (SFT)** using the Dolly-15k dataset to teach the base model to follow human instructions.
+The next logical step is to continue toward full **alignment** through **Reinforcement Learning from Human Feedback (RLHF)**.

+Planned directions include:
+- 🧠 **Reward Model Training** — Train a reward model to score generated responses based on quality, helpfulness, and safety.
+- 🎯 **Preference Optimization** — Use algorithms such as **PPO (Proximal Policy Optimization)** or **DPO (Direct Preference Optimization)** to further align model outputs with human preferences.
+- ⚙️ **Evaluation Framework** — Develop metrics to quantitatively measure instruction-following quality and response coherence.
+- 🌐 **Extended Datasets** — Experiment with larger or more diverse instruction datasets for better generalization.

+> 💡 The goal of future work is to move from *instruction-following* to *preference-aligned* models, completing the SFT → RM → PPO pipeline.

 ## 🧾 License